How to Track Employee Performance (Examples and Tools)

 - 1000+ integrations: Integrate with over 1000 tools to track information from one single platform.

 Tracking employee performance is crucial to organizational success.
 Not only does it ensure that your projects get finished on time but it also helps keep employees engaged and productive.
+You can consider this like tracing user activity on mobile.
+It is possible to track cell number in case you have to verify the user on mobile.

 Subscribe to SmartTask today and track employee performance in just a few minutes.